ritchieng/deep-learning-wizard/docs/deep_learning/boosting_models_pytorch/fromscratch_logistic_regression.md

 # Load features and target
 # Take only 2 classes, and 2 features (sepal length/width)
 X = iris.data[:-50, :2]
+# For teaching the math rather than preprocessing techniques,
+# we'll be using this simple scaling method.
+However, you must
+# be cautious to scale your training/testing sets subsequently.
 X = preprocessing.scale(X)
 y = iris.target[:-50]
 ```